Hungary, China sign loan deal for Budapest-Belgrade Chinese rail project

 Hungary and China have signed a loan agreement to finance the construction of a railway link between Budapest and Belgrade, Finance Minister Mihaly Varga announced on Friday, kickstarting a project that has been stalled for years.
 The venture, part of Beijing's One Belt, One Road initiative intended to open new foreign trade links for Chinese firms, would be the first major Chinese infrastructure project inside the European Union.

 Its aim is to help ship Chinese goods from Greece to western Europe, but key sections in the Balkans are missing.
 Some observers have raised concerns over China buying political influence via big infrastructure projects around the world.
-Varga said in a video on his Facebook page that the Chinese loan carried a fixed interest rate and an early repayment option but he did not say what the exact terms were.
+Varga told Reuters on Friday that the 20-year, $1.855 billion loan carried an annual interest rate of 2.5% and an early repayment option.
+He also said there was a five-year grace period on the principal repayment.

 The 150-km (93-mile) Hungarian stretch of the railway will be built by CRE Consortium which includes holding company Opus Global, controlled by Lorinc Meszaros, an associate of Prime Minister Viktor Orban.
 The project has suffered significant delays.
 China, Serbia and Hungary signed a memorandum on the rail route in 2014.
 Construction in Serbia started in 2018 after it borrowed $297.6 million from China.